 I made the unusual jump from bikes to beer (probably the right way round to do it I guess) Having worked for Pashley Cycles in Stratford upon Avon for nearly 10 years a mutual friend of both Pashley and Purity saw a space for my brand engagement skills at the brewery.

 I remember my first pint of Purity at an event in Alcester way back in 2006 and had enjoyed the beer ever since then.
 An opportunity to work for another premium and much loved local brand couldn’t go unmissed.

-You’ve been here 4 years, what have you enjoyed the most about your time here?
+What have you enjoyed the most about your time here?

-(4 years 8 months actually).
 The beer!
 It’s all about the beer.
 I love sharing my enthusiasm for something that is relatively simple and natural to produce but can be made to shine and bring real joy when done with passion and character like Purity do.

 Getting an award for the brewery tours and the great guest feedback through things like Trip Advisor is always nice personally but the work I do with trade accounts on Pure Quality cellar courses is the most satisfying.
 Getting publicans and their staff enthused about cask ale and making sure that with a few very simple hints and tips any pub can serve the beer at its very best.
 There really is no mystery to serving a Pure Quality Pint everytime.
 If I can do it, anyone can.
 Trust me.